 Net investment income represents the changes in fair value, realized and unrealized, in the value of the units held in each of the Vestcor Investment Entities.
-Investment transactions are recognized as of their trade date.

 (j) Foreign currency translation

 Monetary assets and liabilities denominated in foreign currencies held within the Vestcor Investment Entities are translated at the prevailing rates of exchange at the date of the Statement of Financial Position.
 Investment income and expenses are translated at the exchange rates prevailing on the transaction date.
 Realized and unrealized exchange gains and losses are included in net investment income.